Controlled Mather-Thurston theorems: Theorems, Statements, and Conjectures/Questions

 \begin{thm} Let $G$ be a simply connected semi-simple Lie group with Lie algebra $\mathfrak{g}$.
 Let $(V,\Sigma)$ be a compact 3-manifold with boundary $\Sigma$, and $B$ a principal $G$-bundle with a fixed flat $\mathfrak{g}$-connection $A$ over $\Sigma$ which is trivial in $H_2(G^\delta,\Z)$ i.e.\ bounds a flat principal $G$-bundle over some $V^\pr$, $\de V^\pr = \Sigma$.
 Then there is a ssc $(W,V,V^\ast)$ and an extension $\lbar{B}$ of $B$ over $W$ with $B^\ast$ over $V^\ast$ possessing a flat $\mathfrak{g}$-connection extending $A$ on $\Sigma$. \end{thm}

-\textbf{Extensions:} Theorem \ref{thm:refine1} is a special case of what we actually will prove.
+\begin{ext} Theorem \ref{thm:refine1} is a special case of what we actually will prove.
 It is not necessary that the bundle $B$ be a $G$-principal bundle with flat $\mathfrak{g}$-connection near the boundary.
 Instead all that is required is that the fiber $X$ be a manifold with a point set (not necessarily Riemannian) metric and the monodromy of the topologically flat connection lie in the identity component of the group of isometries $I_0(X) \subset \operatorname{bilipschitz}_0(X)$.
 By classical theorems of Montgomery and Zippin, $I_0(X)$ is a Lie group and that forms the bridge.
-Call the extension \textbf{Theorem \ref{thm:refine1}\textprime}.
-The last theorem (\textbf{\ref{thm:refine2}}) quantifies the Milnor-Wood inequality \cites{m66,mw2} for circle bundles over surfaces, by considering the trade-off between adding lots of genus to the base and keeping the transition functions close to $\mathrm{U}(1) \subset \operatorname{PSL}(2,\R)$, and keeping the genus lower and allowing transition function (like large boosts from special relativity) which are quite far from rotations.
+Call the extension \textbf{Theorem \ref{thm:refine1}\textprime}. \end{ext}

+The last theorem (\textbf{\ref{thm:refine2}}) quantifies the Milnor-Wood inequality \cites{mil66,wood} for circle bundles over surfaces, by considering the trade-off between adding lots of genus to the base and keeping the transition functions close to $\mathrm{U}(1) \subset \operatorname{PSL}(2,\R)$, and keeping the genus lower and allowing transition function (like large boosts from special relativity) which are quite far from rotations.
 We can keep the transition function within the Lie group $\operatorname{PSL}(2,\R) \subset \homeo_0(S^1)$, the embedding via the usual representation on the hyperbolic disk model.

 Consider the problem of imposing a $\operatorname{sl}(2,\R)$ flat connection on a circle bundle $B$ with Euler class $\chi(B)$ over a base surface $\Sigma_g$ of genus $g$.
 Let $g_{\chi(B)}(\epsilon)$ be the smallest genus so that there is a generating\footnote{All generating sets are assumed to be ``symmetric'' i.e.\ closed under inverse.} set $S$ for $\pi_1(\Sigma_g)$ so that $B$ admits a topologically flat connection with representation $\rho: \pi_1(\Sigma_g) \ra \operatorname{PSL}(2,\R)$ so that $\rho(S) \subset \EuScript{N}_\epsilon(\mathrm{U}(1)) \subset \operatorname{PSL}(2,\R)$, where the $\epsilon$-neighborhood is defined used the sup norm.
 Define $\lbar{g}_{\chi(B)}^\pr(\epsilon)$ similarly by replacing $\operatorname{PSL}(2,\R)$ with $\homeo_0(S^1)$.
 Clearly $\lbar{g}_{\chi(B)}^\pr(\epsilon) \leq g_{\chi(B)}(\epsilon)$.
-It seems reasonable in light of \cite{mw2} to guess that they are actually equal.
+It seems reasonable in light of \cite{wood} to guess that they are actually equal.

 \begin{thm} The function $g_{\chi(B)}(\epsilon)$, for $\epsilon > 0$, is defined into the natural numbers union 0, $\N^+$.
 For $\epsilon$ sufficiently small it obeys the upper bound:

 where the error term satisfies $\abs{\frac{O(\epsilon^3)}{\epsilon^3}} < \mathrm{const.}$, some $\mathrm{const.} > 0$. \end{thm}